lpisha/test_cudastd_msvc/README.md

 I'm not able to find any mention of `__ATOMIC_RELEASE` in any of the Microsoft / Windows headers on my machine, so it appears that this code should never have worked.

+Edit: Fixed on top-of-tree `libcudacxx`.

 ### How did this happen: `<cuda/std/functional>`

 This issue only arose after fixing the `<limits>` issue.
 VS 2022 gives multiple syntax errors around line 3026 of `<cuda/std/functional>` (implementation of `__search`).
 The code looks fine by eye and works with VS 2017 and VS 2019.
 Perhaps now the symbols `_D1` and `_D2` are already defined elsewhere?

+### How did this happen: `<cuda/std/type_traits>`

+This fails only in VS 2017: `<cuda/std/detail/libcxx/include/__type_traits/disjunction.h>`: line 47, "error C2210: '_First': pack expansions cannot be used as arguments to non-packed parameters in alias templates".
+Not exactly sure what the issue is here.

 ### Version information